Nimita311/motor-driver/Docs/nested-functions.md

 is not valid in ANSI C. It is [a language extension supported by GCC](https://gcc.gnu.org/onlinedocs/gcc/Nested-Functions.html).
 You will find this feature available to you in STM32CubeIDE since GCC is used.
 Avoid overfiting yourself to any compiler specific language features while learning C.

 ## Limited Scope of The Inner Function
-The function `func2` in the example will not be available for external or internal linkage beyond the scope of `func1`.
+Function `func2` in the example will not be available for external or internal linkage beyond the scope of `func1`.

 For example, if you define a STM32 HAL callback function `HAL_TIM_PeriodElapsedCallback` within `main`, the linker will not be able to see it and replace the original weak definition.
 Thus your ISR cannot work as intended.